In partnership with

 Follow our casts on Warpcast at @iEAT

-For those inspired to support the cause via donation, the iEthereum Advocacy Trust provides a simple avenue – a wallet address ready to receive donations or sponsorships of Ethereum, Pulsechain, Ethereum POW, Ethereum Fair, and all other EVM compatible network cryptocurrencies, or any Ethereum-based ERC tokens such as iEthereum.
+For those inspired to support the work via donation or sponsorship, the iEthereum Advocacy Trust provides a simple avenue — a wallet address ready to receive Ethereum, Pulsechain, Ethereum POW, Ethereum Fair, other EVM-compatible network assets, and ERC tokens (including iEthereum).
+Ethereum address:

 Do your own research.
 We are not financial or investment advisors!